m5c/EthereumGuide/ethereum-guide.md

  * Ensure machines have unique IPs
  * Ensure machines are in the same subnet
- * Ensure dedicated ports are open
+ * Ensure dedicated ports are open, no port used twice
  * Test ICMP connection

 Further illustrations refer to the following two-machine demo setup: